ki-editor/ki-editor/docs/src/pitch.md

 ## 1. First-class structural selection

-To select the largest AST node under the cursor, simply press `s`.
+To select the largest AST node under the cursor, simply press `s` (Syntax Node).

 This feature is handy if you ever asked this question: _"How can I select the current expression/function/argument/statement?"_